-The ICRC's expectations as lead agency
+Expectations regarding the ICRC's role as lead agency

 The ICRC is responsible for establishing, managing and maintaining a Movement security framework and for ensuring proper use of the emblem within the Movement in situations of armed conflict.
 It has many years' experience and a wide knowledge of best practices on which it can draw.